PoliticalGraveyard.com

 Hamblin, Eli — of Dutchess County, N.Y.
 Member of New York state assembly from Dutchess County, 1832.
 Burial location unknown.

 Hamblin, M. E. — also known as Buck Hamblin — of Fayette County, W.Va.
 Republican.
 Candidate for West Virginia state house of delegates from Fayette County, 1952.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Hamblin, Onita — of Kansas City, Wyandotte County, Kan.
 Democrat.
 Alternate delegate to Democratic National Convention from Kansas, 1996.
 Still living as of 1996.

 Hamborsky, Dwight K. — of Michigan.
 Republican.
-Candidate in primary for U.S. Representative from Michigan 16th District, 1952.
-Still living as of 1952.
+Candidate for U.S. Representative from Michigan 16th District, 1952.
+Presumed deceased.
+Burial location unknown.

-Hambrecht, J. H. — Independent Republican candidate for U.S. Representative from Kentucky 5th District, 1898.
+Hambrecht, J. H. — Republican.
+Independent Republican candidate for U.S. Representative from Kentucky 5th District, 1898.
 Burial location unknown.

 HAMBRICK: See also J. E. Bass

-HAMBRIGHT: See also Brandon Hambright Grove, Jr.
+HAMBRIGHT: See also Brandon Hambright Grove Jr.

 Hambright, F. P. — of Plainville, Rooks County, Kan.
 Republican.
 Delegate to Republican National Convention from Kansas, 1956.
 Still living as of 1956.